seanyates76/Ez-Quiz-App/README.md

   See your score immediately after completing the quiz.
 - **Detailed Results:**
   Review which questions you missed along with the correct answers.
-- **Dynamic Interface:**
-  A fixed header area with dynamic font adjustment ensures a consistent layout.
-- **Standalone Window:**
-  Launches as its own window with a custom icon and WM_CLASS (on Linux) for a separate taskbar entry.
-- **Retry Functionality:**
-  Restart your quiz quickly with a dedicated Retry button.

 ## Installation